 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Golden Living Center - Brentwood Nursing Home, Evansville, Indiana
+Golden Living Center - Brentwood Nursing Home Abuse and Neglect Lawyers

 This Medicare and Medicaid-participating facility is a "for profit" center providing services to residents of Evansville and Vanderburgh County, Indiana.
 The 114-certified bed long-term care home is located at: